-The black striped mussel, Mytilopsis sallei, and the Asian green mussel, Perna viridis, are listed on the CCIMPE Trigger List.
-Both species are highly fecund and form dense populations in intertidal and submerged marine habitats, where they may displace native Australian species M. sallei and P. viridis and cause nuisance fouling on marine infrastructure and can have serious economic consequences for the aquaculture and maritime industries.
+The black striped false mussel, Mytilopsis sallei, and the Asian green mussel, Perna viridis, are listed on the Australian Priority Marine Pest List.
+Both species are highly fecund and form dense populations in intertidal and submerged marine habitats, where they may displace native Australian species were they to become established.
+M. sallei and P. viridis can cause nuisance fouling on marine infrastructure and can have serious economic consequences for the aquaculture and maritime industries.

-M. sallei and P. viridis are currently considered to be absent from Australian waters.
+M. sallei and P. viridis are currently considered not to be established in Australian waters.
 Any reports of the suspected presence of M. sallei or P. viridis in Australian waters should initiate the investigation phase of an emergency response.

 The methods used to control an incursion of M. sallei or P. viridis in Australian waters depend on the location and size of the outbreak.
-If the emergency investigation revealed an incursion by M. sallei or P. viridis that was potentially eradicable, the Director of Operations would prepare an NBIRP and forward it to CCIMPE for urgent consideration.
+If the emergency investigation revealed an incursion by M. sallei or P. viridis that was potentially eradicable, the Incident Manager would prepare an NBIRP and forward it to CCIMPE for urgent consideration.

-The options for controlling an incursion by M. sallei or P. viridis in Australian waters are:
+The options for controlling an incursion by M. sallei or P. viridis in Australian waters are (see section 5 for more details):